mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 ...

 # Client/Server

+^--- perhaps combine or remove this section, or combine with conflict resolution. sounds like it's going to break the flow.

 (reader should understand that when we go above two players, we need to decide on a topology, client/server or peer-to-peer, and we need to decide between dedicated servers, player hosted server as well. pros and cons of each and why we went with client/server.)